ghorbani-alireza/alcstat/README.md

 - 🔭 I’m currently working on [sentiment analysis of Farsi text](https://github.com/alcstat/sentiment_analysis_persian)

-- 🤝 I like to meet new people -- [My Personal Page](https://alcstat.github.io/)
+- 🤝 I like to meet new people -- [my personal page](https://alcstat.github.io/)

 - 👨‍💻 All of my projects are available at [my GitHub repositories](https://github.com/alcstat?tab=repositories)